mjyang00001/A-B-Testing-The-Peeking-Problem-/README.md

 streamlit run src/app.py
 ```

+Demo Feature: Once the app is running, check the "Simulate Artificial Lift" box in the sidebar.
+This injects a synthetic 15% conversion lift into Group B, allowing you to instantly visualize how the SPRT algorithm detects a winner and triggers the Revenue Impact Analysis.

 The dashboard provides:
 - Real-time test statistics and decision boundaries
 - Visual representation of sequential test progress